Jagmal Raja Chauhan: Insurance

-Paper Mills & Other Ventures
+Paper Mills and other ventures

-Among his other industrial venture were a paper board factory at Dahanu named Dahanu Straw Boards, an aromatics unit named Hindustan Aromatics, ice factory, cold storage & export business.
-He also ventured into packaged food and pickle export business.
+Among his other industrial ventures was a paper board factory at Dahanu named Dahanu Straw Boards, an aromatics unit named Hindustan Aromatics, ice factory, cold storage and export businesses.
+He also ventured into the packaged food and pickle export businesses.

 Personal life

-He had residence, offices and factories at Allahbad and Bombay and his personal mansions at both cities.
+He had residence, offices and factories in Allahabad and Bombay and his personal mansions in both cities.

-He shared personal friendship with Maharao of Cutch, Khengarji III and was personal aide-de-camp (ADC) to him in Coronation ceremony of King George VI in 1937.
+He shared personal friendship with Maharao of Cutch, Khengarji III and was personal aide-de-camp (ADC) to him in the Coronation ceremony of King George VI in 1937.
 He was the only person from any community of Kutch, who had the privilege of being ADC to Maharao Khengarji III.
-Sir Maharao Khengarji, as a mark of their friendship, honoured Jagmal Raja, by his presence, when Degree of Engineering was conferred upon him in London.
+Sir Maharao Khengarji, as a mark of their friendship, honored Jagmal Raja, by his presence, when Degree of Engineering was conferred upon him in London.
 He was among few persons, who was given permission by Khengarji III to hold a car in Cutch State.

-Apart from Maharao of Cutch, he held friendly relations with Viceroy Lord Irwin, Raja of Shankargarh, Jam of Rajkot, Jam Sahib of Jamnagar, Rana of Nepal and Raja of Rewa.
+Apart from the Maharao of Cutch, he held friendly relations with Viceroy Lord Irwin, Raja of Shankargarh, Jam of Rajkot, Jam Sahib of Jamnagar, the Ranas of Nepal and the Raja of Rewa, and with several big zamindars of the United Province.